Back to Case Studies

 Key Takeaway

-A workflow review can identify where payment monitoring can be automated and estimate the potential recovery impact.
+A focused workflow review can identify where payment monitoring can be automated and estimate the potential recovery impact for your specific tuition volume and failure rate.